jakecastelli/trongate-vscode/README.md

 ## Release Notes

 ### .0.0.1

-Initial release
+* Initial release

 ### 1.0.0

-* Added full support akin to the Nitro desktop app<br>
+* Added full support akin to the Nitro desktop app
-* Dropdown selector and notifications when switched<br>
+* Dropdown selector and notifications when switched
-* See above table for full keyboard shortcuts and prefixes<br>
+* See above table for full keyboard shortcuts and prefixes
-* Added persistence when frontend framework is chosen<br>
+* Added persistence when frontend framework is chosen
 * Added status bar message to remind you which frontend framework is active

+### 1.0.2
+* dropdown options menu when creating a new module
+  * you can choose 'no' (default) to create a class only
+  * or choose 'yes' to create a view, with linked CSS and JavaScript files
+* added new snippet > tge that will display a dropdown menu of common environment variables
+  * BASE_URL, WEBSITE_NAME, OUR_NAME, OUR_TELNUM, OUR_ADDRESS & OUR_EMAIL_ADDRESS